bpaul822/Assignment-6-DSS-Digital-Signature-Sign-and-Verification/README.md

- Verification failing when one of the bit in message or signature r/s are changed.
+* Verification failing when one of the digit in message or the signature r/s are changed.

 Select the Mode: 1.Signature Generation 2.Verify Signature 3)Exit
 2